arkhn/fhir-pipe/GET_STARTED.md

 vi docker-compose.yml
 ```

-Run the two database containers we depend on:
+Run in specific tabs the two database containers we depend on:
 ```
-TODO
+docker-compose up --build mimic-db docker-compose up --build fhirbase
 ```

 In the `fhirpipe` directory, copy `config_local.yml` (from the `fhirpipe` directory) into `config.yml` and check that the container ports match with those specified in `docker-compose.yml`